mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/java.md

 ```

 > **NOTE:** In this tutorial, we are only handling member-related events `NexmoMemberEvent` and `NexmoTextEvent`.
 Other kinds of events are being ignored in the above `when` expression (`else -> null`).

-Now we are ready to send the first message.